Thank You Vivian!

 and save our animal wildlife

 population and open land.”

 Please, Help Us!

 Vote with your feet,

 quality of life action.

 Skirball Cultural Center – Ahmanson Auditorium

-Please join us for an in depth look at the proposed project.
-Mr. Berggruen has decided not to attend but his staff will present his proposal, followed by discussion regarding effects on our community, environment and resources, including safety concerns.
+We filled the hall with over 500 neighbors who joined us for an in depth look at the proposed project.
+Mr. Berggruen decided not to attend but his staff presented his proposal, followed by discussion regarding effects on our community, environment and resources, including safety concerns.